-Users' Guide to FlightGear Hud configuration December 22 2000 Neetha Girish <neetha@ada.ernet.in>
+Users' Guide to FlightGear Hud configuration December 22 2000 Neetha Girish <neetha@ada.ernet.in> radius - drop radius m

 This document describes the reconfigurable HUD of FlightGear implemented through XML config files.

 The present reconfigurable HUD code uses most of the code of version 0.6.1 vintage and I have adapted the same to provide a reconfigurable HUD for fgfs.

 Corrections and additions are welcome.